-Because plant communities and associations are an essential component of wildlife habitat, potential impacts to wildlife habitats as a result of implementation of the proposed action are reflected in the impact analysis contained under the botanical resources heading above (Section 3.3.5).
+Because plant communities and associations are an essential component of wildlife habitat, potential impacts to wildlife habitats as a result of implementation of the proposed action are reflected in the impact analysis contained under the botanical resources heading above (Section 3.3.54).

 The continued operation and maintenance of the Project under the proposed action would not result in a change in terrestrial wildlife resource conditions in the Project Area.
 The current status and conditions of terrestrial wildlife resources in the Project Area and surrounding areas would remain as described in Section 3.3.6.1 because no activities are proposed that would alter these conditions.
+Implementation of the proposed action would result in the persistence of species and habitat conditions described in the affected environment because activities proposed under the proposed action are largely a continuation of current activities that make up the affected environment.

 Earth-moving activities (totaling 0.16 acres) associated with construction of the fish ladder under PM&E measure FISH-2 would largely affect space that is already developed or is sparsely vegetated and does not provide valuable habitat for the species that may pass through or inhabit the area.
-As described in the affected environment above and in Section 3.3.5 (Botanical Resources) the Project Area is largely developed space.
+As described in the affected environment above and in Section 3.3.54 (Botanical Resources) the Project Area is largely developed space.
 Approximately 66 percent of the Project Area is within the developed, open space medium high intensity land cover type.
 Also, under PM&E measure WL-1, before planned maintenance or operational measures that would require ground-disturbing activities are conducted by PacifiCorp, consultation with USFS would be required.
 This consultation process, while not impact-reducing in and of itself, would likely result in the implementation of resource protection measures as needed, depending on the maintenance or operational activity being conducted.
 REC-7 prescribes the reconfiguration of fencing on the west end of the recreation site to remove the south, east, and west portions of the fence.
 Implementation of this measure would provide minor benefits to wildlife foraging and traversing the area by removing impediments to movement.